BassT23/Proxmox/README.md

 Install beta update with `update beta -up`

-To go back to master, choose `update master -up`
+To go back to master, choose `update -up`

 # Q&A: